Home

 • Description of the concept and content of the intended written DAS supporting documentation

-Once an application has been checked, a binding agreement covering the practical project, the choice of topic for the written supporting documentation, the mentoring supervision and the structure of the DAS module will be reached in consultation with the Head of Continuing Education Music.
+Once an application has been checked, a binding agreement covering the practical project, the choice of topic for the written documentation, the mentoring supervision and the structure of the DAS module will be reached in consultation with the Head of Continuing Education Music.

 Terms and conditions